Holonomy classification of Lorentz-K\"ahler manifolds: Introduction

 We do the same three steps that were previously done for the holonomy of Lorentzian manifolds \cite{BB-I93,Leistner,Gmetrics}.
 The Wu theorem allows to assume that the holonomy algebra is weakly irreducible (this means that it does not preserve any proper non-degenerate subspace of the tangent space).
 Since the case of irreducible holonomy algebras is solved by Berger, we assume that the holonomy algebra is not irreducible, and then (with one exception in dimension four) it preserves a complex isotropic line.
 In Section \ref{secW-Ir} we classify weakly irreducible subalgebras in $\u(1,n+1)$.
 For that we consider the following geometrical approach: we consider the induced action of the corresponding connected Lie subgroup $G\subset\Un(1,n+1)$ on the boundary of the complex hyperbolic space, which may be identified with the sphere.
 This action induces an action of $G$ on the Heisenberg space and on the Hermitian space $\Co^n$.
 Then $G$ preserves a real affine subspace $L\subset\Co^n$, where it acts transitively as the group of similarity transformations.
 This allows to find all groups $G$.
 Using this, in Section \ref{secBerger} we classify weakly irreducible Berger subalgebras in $\u(1,n+1)$, i.e. weakly irreducible subalgebras in $\u(1,n+1)$ having the same algebraic properties as the holonomy algebras.
 Berger algebras play the role of the candidates to the holonomy algebras.

 Then appears the most important problem to check, which of these candidates are really holonomy algebras.
 Note that in the case of Riemannian manifolds the same problem was open for more than thirty years, and finally it was solved by Bryant \cite{Bryant87}.
-In Section \ref{secLKmetrics} we show that some of the obtained by us Berger algebras can not appear as the holonomy algebras (note that all previously known Berger algebras were always holonomy algebras), and we construct metrics realizing all the other Berger algebras as holonomy algebras.
+In Section \ref{secLKmetrics} we show that some of the obtained by us Berger algebras cannot appear as the holonomy algebras (note that all previously known Berger algebras were always holonomy algebras), and we construct metrics realizing all the other Berger algebras as holonomy algebras.
 We obtain the metrics by writing down explicitly their potentials, which are relatively simple.
-In \cite{DisB} were written down very complicated metrics in real coordinates with the same holonomy algebras as here.

 In Section \ref{secLKmetrics} we also introduce the complex version of the Walker coordinates, which are frequently used in Lorentzian geometry and Relativity \cite{WalkerBook}.

 Then we consider several examples.
 In Section \ref{secLines} we find the holonomy algebra of the space of oriented lines in $\Real^3$, which admits the structure of the Lorentz-K\"ahler manifold of real dimension four; this space is used in geometric optics, see the survey \cite{G-K08} and the references therein.
 There are generalizations of this space giving farther examples of Lorentz-K\"ahler metrics \cite{G-K08,G-K08A,G-G10}.